 Setting pushbuttons: Your radio has 5 presets for FM, and 5 presets for AM.
 A major difference between the original radio and this one is the way the pushbuttons are set.
 Never pull out on the buttons!
 When you push a button, the radio will start playing the selected station, and the dial pointer will move to the selected location.
 To set a button to a different station: (1) Tune in the desired station.
 (2) Press and hold the button you want to set.
 The tuner will move to the previous setting.
 (3) After about 2 seconds, the radio will begin playing the newly selected station.
-The dial pointer will move to the new station.
+The dial pointer may cycle to locate the correct position.
+The dial pointer will stop at the new station.
 (4) Release the button.
 Be aware it takes a couple of seconds to write the new pushbutton data to permanent memory.
 You can continue to set other buttons or tune stations, but if the radio is turned off before the write cycle is completed, the new stations may not be saved.
-You might want to set a pushbutton to the extreme low end of the dial to allow fast switching between radio and AUX inputs.

 Your radio has a 12 pin connector for the speakers, power, and options.
 See inset below for more details.
 There is one red (fused) wire.
 This is the main power input.
 It should be connected to the 12 volt Accessory circuit.
 There is a green wire that is used for the dial light.
 It should be wired to the dash light circuit ahead of the dimmer rheostat so that the radio lights come on when the other gauge lights are turned on.
 The wiring for the front speakers includes a blue(+) and violet(-) pair for the left front speaker, and a gray(+) and white(-) pair for the right front speaker.
 Each front pair will have a yellow band around it.
-The rear speaker wiring also has a blue(+) and violet(-) pair for the left rear speaker and a gray(+) and white(-) pair for the right rear speaker and a gray(+) and white(-) pair for the right rear speaker wiring also has a blue(+) and violet(-) pair for the left rear speaker and a gray(+) and white(-) pair for the right rear speaker wiring also has a blue(+) and violet(-) pair for the left rear speaker and a gray(+) and white(-) pair for the right rear speaker wiring also has a blue(+) and violet(-) pair for the left rear speaker and a gray(+) and white(-) pair for the right rear speaker.
+The rear speaker wiring also has a blue(+) and violet(-) pair for the left rear speaker and a gray(+) and white(-) pair for the right rear speaker.
 Each rear pair will have a green band around it.
 Your system may not use all of the speaker connections.
 Be careful to tape up any unused wires where they can not touch anything.
 The orange wire is a switched 12 volt output used to provide power for options like remote turn-on for power amplifiers, power antennas, etc. Do not use it to power loads greater than 4 amps.
 The black wire is the system ground.
 This wire should be connected to a solid chassis ground.